kabanero-io/guide-codewind-getting-started/README.md

 2. The Codewind backend containers install after you click `Install` when you are prompted.
 Clicking `Install` downloads the Codewind backend containers, ~1GB.
     * **Optional:** If you don’t click `Install` when the notification window first appears, you can access the notification again.
 Go to `View->Explorer`.
 Then click `Codewind` and hover the cursor over `Codewind` where there is a switch to turn Codewind on or off.
 Click the switch so that it is `On`.
 The notification window is displayed.

-### Configuring Codewind with application stack hubs
+### Configuring Codewind to use application stacks

-Configure Codewind to use application stack hubs so you can focus exclusively on your code:
+Configure Codewind to use Appsody templates so you can focus exclusively on your code.
+These templates include an Eclipse MicroProfile stack that you can use to follow this guide.
+Complete the following steps to select the Appsody templates:

 1. Under the Explorer pane, select `Codewind`.
-2. Expand `Codewind` by clicking the drop-down arrow.
-3. Right-click `Projects (Local)`.
-4. Select `Manage Template Sources`.
-5. Enable application stack hubs.
+2. Right-click `Local`.
+3. Select `Template Source Manager`.
+4. Enable `Appsody Stacks - incubator`.

-You now have configured Codewind to application stack hubs and can proceed to develop your microservice within Codewind.
+You now have configured Codewind to Appsody templates and can proceed to develop your microservice within Codewind.

+If your organization uses customized application stacks and has given you a URL that points to an `index.json` file, you can add it to Codewind:

+1. Return to  `Codewind` and right-click `Local`.
+2. Select `Template Source Manager`.
+3. Click the `Add New +` button to add your URL.
+4. Add your URL in the pop up window and save your changes.

 ### Creating an Appsody project